jivebiscuit/jivebiscuit.github.io/docs/sop/general-control.md

 ## 5. Internal LOAs
 ### 5-1.
 Tower-TRACON LOA
 #### 5-1-1.
 Definitions
-1. Up-down airports are those airports where the ATCT and TRACON are physically co-located at the same facility.
-EXAMPLE - CRP, MSY
+1. Up-down airports are those airports where the ATCT and TRACON are physically co-located at the same facility. (e.g. CRP, MSY)
-2. Non-up-down airports are those airports where the tower and overlying radar controllers are not physically located at the same facilities.
-EXAMPLE - HRL, NEW
+2. Non-up-down airports are those airports where the tower and overlying radar controllers are not physically located at the same facilities. (e.g. HRL, NEW)

 #### 5-1-2.
 Releases
 1. At up-down airports, all aircraft shall automatically be released so long as the aircraft departs on the primary departure runway(s) on standard headings/altitudes.